POLL-U.S. crude stockpiles seen lower last week, products likely rose

-Dec 12 (Reuters) - U.S. crude oil stockpiles were expected to have dropped last week, where as gasoline and distillates inventories were seen higher, a preliminary Reuters poll showed on Monday.
+Dec 19 (Reuters) - U.S. crude oil stockpiles were expected to have dropped last week, whereas gasoline and distillates inventories were seen up, a preliminary Reuters poll showed on Monday.

-Seven analysts polled by Reuters estimated on average that crude inventories dropped by about 3.9 million barrels in the week to Dec.
-9.
+Five analysts polled by Reuters estimated on average that crude inventories dropped by about 200,000 barrels in the week to Dec.
+16.

 The poll was conducted ahead of reports from the American Petroleum Institute, an industry group, due at 4:30 p.m.
 ET (2130 GMT) on Tuesday, and the Energy Information Administration, the statistical arm of the U.S. Department of Energy, due at 10:30 a.m.
 (1530 GMT) on Wednesday.